NCAA Division II: Conferences

 The newest D-II conference is the Mountain East Conference, formed in 2012 after the football-sponsoring schools in the West Virginia Intercollegiate Athletic Conference (WVIAC) announced that they would leave to form a new league, a move that led to the demise of the WVIAC.
 The Mountain East was approved by the NCAA Division II Membership Committee in February 2013, and became an official conference on September 1 of that year.

 The most recent change to the roster of D-II conferences was the demise of the Heartland Conference at the end of the 2018–19 school year.
-In August 2017, eight of its nine members announced a mass exodus to the Lone Star Conference.
-The remaining Heartland member, Newman University, announced in February 2018 that it would become a de facto member of the Mid-America Intercollegiate Athletics Association at that time.
+In August 2017, eight of its nine members announced a mass exodus to the Lone Star Conference (LSC).
+The remaining Heartland member, Newman University, announced in February 2018 that it would become a de facto member of the Mid-America Intercollegiate Athletics Association (MIAA) at that time.
 Newman technically became an associate member because it does not sponsor football, a mandatory sport for full MIAA members, but now houses all of its varsity sports in that league.
 One of the eight schools that originally announced a move to the LSC, Rogers State University, later changed course and instead chose to follow Newman into de facto MIAA membership (like Newman, and indeed all other Heartland members, Rogers State does not sponsor football).
+Newman and Rogers State were eventually granted full membership in the league on July 1, 2022.

-A more recent change saw the Great Northwest Athletic Conference drop football after the 2021–22 school year.
-Over time, the GNAC saw most of its football-playing schools drop the sport, and it entered into a football scheduling alliance for 2020 and 2021 with the Lone Star Conference.
+A more recent change saw the Great Northwest Athletic Conference (GNAC) drop football after the 2021–22 school year.
+Over time, the GNAC saw most of its football-playing schools drop the sport, and it entered into a football scheduling alliance for 2020 and 2021 with the Lone Star Conference (LSC).
 The alliance was further extended for 2022 and 2023, by which time the GNAC football membership had dropped to three, but was superseded when the three GNAC schools became football-only LSC members effective in 2022.